dherrendoerfer/TOI_Firmware/README.md

 Installation:
 -------------

-The firmware is curently made for the Arduino MEGA board, with the ESP8266 connected to the Serial1 port (I/O 18,19), or the Arduino Uno using I/O pin 10 and 11 for SoftwareSerial.
+The firmware supports Arduino MEGA, UNO, Mini, Nano (and more) boards, with an ESP8266 module connected to the Serial1 port (I/O 18,19),  I/O pin 10 and 11 for SoftwareSerial.
-To compile and build this, the Arduino 1.0.6 IDE (or higher version) is required.
+To compile and build this, the Arduino 1.0.6 IDE (or higher version) is recommended (but no longer requred).

 Usage:
 ------